jdidion/beekeeper/README.md

 * The methods with the `_unordered` suffix instead return an unordered iterator, which may be more performant than the ordered iterator
-* The methods with the `_send` suffix accept a channel `Sender` and send the `Outcome`s to that channel as they are completed
+* The methods with the `_send` suffix accept a channel `Sender` and send the `Outcome`s to that channel as they are completed (see this [note](https://docs.rs/beekeeper/latest/beekeeper/hive/index.html#outcome-channels)).
 * The methods with the `_store` suffix store the `Outcome`s in the `Hive`; these may be retrieved later using the [`Hive::take_stored()`](https://docs.rs/beekeeper/latest/beekeeper/hive/struct.Hive.html#method.take_stored) method, using one of the `remove*` methods (which requires